 |% of Freshmen Who Live on Campus||54|

 |% of Students Who Graduate in Four Years||53|

 |% Of Alumni Who Give $$$ to School||3|

 Points of Distinction

-UT Dallas is one of the few public universities in North Texas with a Nobel laureate on the faculty, along with six members of the National Academies of Sciences and Engineering.
-Undergraduates work side-by-side with distinguished scientists to explore technological and scientific advancements in areas such as biomedical engineering and nanotechnology.
-Many academic areas also provide fast-track options to earn a master's or doctoral degree by taking graduate-level courses while earning a bachelor’s degree.
-Accomplished high school students can apply to the Honors College, which houses eight programs dedicated to promoting excellence in undergraduate education.
+Renowned faculty includes members of the National Academies of Sciences and Engineering.
+Undergraduates work with distinguished researchers to seek answers to some of the world’s most pressing problems.
+Many academic areas also provide fast-track options that allow students to earn advanced degrees by taking graduate-level courses while earning a bachelor’s degree.
+High-performing students can apply to one of several programs within the Hobson Wildenthal Honors College dedicated to promoting excellence in undergraduate education.